 Some time in 2017 or ‘later in the year’

-- Towards White by Zena Shapter (IFWG) – speculative fiction set in the near future, Iceland, Cayman Islands, Australia.
+- Shapter, Zena.
+Towards White (IFWG) – speculative fiction set in the near future, Iceland, Cayman Islands, Australia.
 Zena is the winner of twelve national writing competitions, including a Ditmar Award and the Australian Horror Writers’ Association Award for Short Fiction.
 Her work has appeared in ‘Midnight Echo’ (including its ‘best of’ anthology), ‘Award-Winning Australian Writing’ (twice), ‘Antipodean SF’ and Hugo-nominated ‘Sci Phi Journal’.
 Reviewer for Tangent Online, Lillian Csernica, has referred to her as a writer who “deserves your attention”.

-Add your book to be published in 2017 here (for use by authors and publicists/publishers only – others, please let us know via our contact page)
+Add your book to be published in 2017 to the form below (for use by authors and publicists/publishers only – others, please let us know via our contact page).
+Please note, our Sunday Spotlight series for author Q&As is fully subscribed until further notice.

-*Disclaimer: AWW reserves the right not to add titles to this list.
-Preference may be given to titles from traditional and recognised publishers, or from self-published authors who have a back list with traditional publishers.
-Self-published books or titles from obscure publishers may be omitted without reason, but especially if the number of titles from any one particular author is high.
-Links have been given to book blurbs, where found; otherwise to author information.
+*Disclaimer: AWW is run by volunteers.
+While every effort is made to make changes to this page in a timely manner, it isn’t always possible.
+Please be patient.
+Also, preference may be given to titles from traditional and recognised publishers, or from self-published authors who have a back list with traditional publishers.
+Self-published books or titles from obscure publishers may be omitted if the number of titles from any one particular author is considered high.
+Links are given to book blurbs, where found; otherwise to author information.